supersjellie/openhab-itho-fan/README.md

 	* Give it a class with the unique name, but without the first "." (and if present replace the other point by a space)!
 	* Now they should connect/work.
 Always save before testing, openHAB will leave the widgetscreen when misconfigured.
 7. If you're lazy, add your low/medium/high speed as a default.
 I used mine :smiley:
+8. OpenHAB charts don't update/refresh when loaded.
+The trick is to add a key dependend on a item that changes periodically.
+I've got two items for 15 minutes and a hour called timertick and timertick hour.
+If you put a key: = "fan" + items.timertick_hour.state (name must be unique) in the f7-card the chart will reload/refresh.
+This also applies to popups with charts (they're loaded hidden)
+9. Automatic behaviour is programmed in the rule.
+Code is commented to explain
+10. Rules in ECMAscript allow 'let' but don't use it at main level (alway var).
+11. Reason is the script object is reused.
+You can take advantage of this by placing variables on the this object.
+They will become in memory vars that can be used over executions
+12. The rule it triggered by CRON and change on current_speed.
+The latter is set by the rule so a bit of logic is present to prevent execution loops
+13. The rule also helps the GUI by resetting the command item.
+If it's 'low' it means low has been sent to addon (and applied) but the result had not been read by openHAB (max 30 secs delay).
+When applied it will be 'X'